INSIDE: Everything you need to know about booking a Thames River Cruise family ticket.

 One heavenly blue-sky day in London with kids in tow, we made our way through Hyde Park to the Thames river via Big Ben.

-The kids were awed by the great brown river in front of them, much more so than the historical significance of any of the buildings around them, so we made a snap decision to take advantage of their interest in the poo-hue water, and jump on a Thames River Cruise in London.
+The kids were awed by the great brown river in front of them, much more so than the historical significance of any of the buildings around them.

-- 3 Sightseeing on this River Cruise London
+- 3 Fun London Sightseeing on The River Thames for Kids

 City Cruises sightseeing cruises depart every 40 minutes from piers at Westminster, London Eye, Tower and Greenwich.